 Tips for proceeding with a divorce

-While all family law cases necessarily demand your attention and respect, there is no more frequently filed case in family law than the divorce.
-If you are filing for a divorce it means that the bedrock of your family- the relationship between you and your spouse- has soured and that despite your best efforts to resuscitate the relationship there has been no success.
-What follows is an overview of the divorce case with tips on how to conduct yourself if you find yourself in one.
+While all family law cases necessarily demand your attention and respect, there is no more frequently filed case in family law than divorce.
+If you are filing for a divorce, it means that the bedrock of your family- the relationship between you and your spouse- has soured and that despite your best efforts to revitalize the relationship, there has been no success.
+What follows is an overview of the divorce case with tips on conducting yourself if you find yourself in one.

 Ultimately, your divorce is not only about emotion.
-It certainly will contain emotional elements and you will be forgiven if you initially approach your case from this vantage point.
+It indeed will contain emotional elements, and you will be forgiven if you initially approach your case from this vantage point.
 However, your case is ultimately a legal proceeding that involves the rule of law.
-If you do not understand and know your rights you are at a disadvantage when compared to those that do.
+If you do not understand and know your rights, you are at a disadvantage compared to those who do.

-A divorce at its basis dissolves the marriage relationship and institutes orders in regard to community property/debts, conservatorship, possession, and support of your children.
+Divorce, at its basis, dissolves the marriage relationship and institutes orders regarding community property/debts, conservatorship, possession, and support of your children.

 What to know before filing for a divorce in Texas

-Appearing in court is typical in a divorce case at some stage in the process, however, it is not required.
-Your attorney will have his or her method for preparing you for any courtroom appearance but when it comes to addressing a judge or simply appearing in court there is no need to be nervous.
+Appearing in court is typical in a divorce case at some stage; however, it is not required.
+Your attorney will have their method for preparing you for any courtroom appearance, but when it comes to addressing a judge or simply appearing in court, there is no need to be nervous.

 To begin, always dress appropriately when in the courthouse.
-This does not mean break the bank and buy all new clothing for your two-hour court appearance.
+This does not mean breaking the bank and buying all new clothing for your two-hour court appearance.
 It does, however, mean that you should dress in a manner that is befitting the building.

-For women, you cannot go wrong with a dress, pants or a skirt.
-Remember you are not here to impress anyone from a fashion standpoint so there is no need to wear any clothing that is too short, revealing or tight.
+You cannot go wrong with a dress, pants, or a skirt for women.
+Remember, you are not here to impress anyone from a fashion standpoint, so there is no need to wear any clothing that is too short, revealing, or tight.

-From the moment that you walk into the courthouse, it is important that you act as well behaved as possible.
-This is true even if you are not actually in your courtroom or in front of your judge.
+From the moment you walk into the courthouse, you must act as well behaved as possible.
+This is true even if you are not actually in your courtroom or front of your Judge.

-When addressing the judge with a response to a question you are being asked it is expected that you will speak clearly, with politeness and volume.
-It could be that the judge is not standing just a few feet from you and you will need to speak up in order to have him or her hear what you are saying.
+When addressing the Judge with a response to a question you are being asked, it is expected that you will speak clearly, with politeness and volume.
+It could be that the Judge is not standing just a few feet from you, and you will need to speak up to have him, or she hears what you are saying.

-One tip that I will tell clients immediately before a hearing is that the court reporter is transcribing the hearing diligently but cannot pick up on a head nod or head shake.
+One tip that I will tell clients immediately before a hearing is that the court reporter transcribes the hearing diligently but cannot pick up on a head nod or shake.
 Make sure every response you provide to a question is verbal and not nonverbal.

-It is fine to address the judge as “Your honor”, “Sir” or “Ma’am”.
-Many attorneys will refer to the judge as simply “Judge” though I do not recommend this for clients.
+It is ok to address the Judge as "Your honor," "Sir," or "Ma'am."
+Many attorneys will refer to the Judge as simply "Judge," though I do not recommend this for clients.

 Marital Property in a Texas Divorce: The topic of tomorrow's blog post

-We will continue our discussion on divorce in Texas tomorrow by going over how the court approaches any property associated with your marriage.
-In the meantime, if you have questions about family law cases in Texas please do not hesitate to contact the Law Office of Bryan Fagan, PLLC today.
+We will continue our discussion on divorce in Texas tomorrow by reviewing how the court approaches any property associated with your marriage.
+In the meantime, if you have questions about family law cases in Texas, please do not hesitate to contact the Law Office of Bryan Fagan, PLLC, today.

-A free of charge consultation is only a phone call away.
-One of our licensed family law attorneys will be happy to meet with you to answer questions and go over any information that you would like to talk about.
+A free-of-charge consultation is only a phone call away.
+One of our licensed family law attorneys will be happy to meet with you to answer questions and go over any information you would like to talk about.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: "16 Steps to Help You Plan & Prepare for Your Texas Divorce"